Buck4437/save-bank/README.md

 ### Donating save files
 If you wish to donate a save file, you can send me a DM via discord (Buck#4437).
 I will see if I can find a place for it.

+#### Categories in need of save files:
+- Post-Break
+- Replicanti
+- Eternity
+- Eternity Challenges
+- Time Dilation

+Donations of save files from other categories are also welcomed.

 ### Coding
 You can help improve the code by forking it and creating a pull request.